1 What You Can Expect from Mendix Support

 - Debugging or troubleshooting your applications

-- Analyzing and troubleshooting the performance of your applications or your infrastructure, except when we suspect an underlying issue exists in the Mendix platform
+- Analyzing and troubleshooting the health and performance of your applications or your infrastructure, except when we suspect an underlying issue exists in the Mendix Platform

-- Troubleshooting Mendix Community-developed components from the Mendix App Store
+- Troubleshooting Mendix community-developed components from the Mendix Marketplace

-During the start phase and through part of the scale phase of your digital transformation journey, it might be best to let the development team (DevOps) handle the support of the applications.
+During the start phase, and through part of the scale phase, of your digital transformation journey, it might be best to let your development team (DevOps) handle the support of the applications.
 As the number of applications grows, it is best to let an expert service desk handle the support of your applications.
-You can involve your existing service desk team or outsource support to one of our support partners, which you can find listed on the Mendix Partners page.
+You can involve your existing service desk team or outsource support to one of our support partners, which you can find listed on the Meet Our Partners page.

-To manage your company account and the users, projects, and licensed cloud nodes of your company, you can appoint company admins in the Developer Portal.
+To manage your company account, and the users, projects, and licensed cloud nodes of your company, you can appoint Mendix Admins.

 5.2 Technical Contacts